 A: When you send your villager to one of our programs, we are happy to assist you in getting them here.
 For Summer 2021, we strongly encourage you to drop off and pick up your villager in person.
 Alternatively, you may arrange air travel to/from Bemidji, Minn. airport (code BJI).
 For a nominal fee, Concordia Language Villages' staff will meet your villager when they arrive and escort them to the airport on the last day of the program.

 Q: How do I communicate with my villager?

 A: At the Villages, we check cell phones and other personal electronic devices at the door.
 Instead, we focus on fully engaging with the language in our cultural settings and the natural outdoor environment.
-Your villager can write letters to you and you can see what your villager has been up to on the village blog.
-You can use our one-way email service to email your villager through your MyVillage account .
+Your villager can write letters to you, and you can see what your villager has been up to on the Village blog.
+You can use our one-way email service to email your villager through your MyVillage account.
 You can also mail letters and care packages.
-If there is an emergency, you should call the camp to get a message to your camper.
+If there is an emergency, you should call the Village to get a message to your camper.
 Click here for our locations and village contact information